Trump touts court ruling allowing military funds for border wall construction

 President Trump on Thursday touted an overnight court victory that allows him to move forward using military funds for the construction of a wall along the southern border.

-The Fifth Circuit Court of Appeals ruled late Wednesday that they are putting a stay on a District Court injunction that had blocked the use of military funds.
+The Fifth Circuit Court of Appeals ruled late Wednesday that they are putting a stay on a District Court injunction that had blocked the use of $3.6 billion in military funds.
 The decision removes the prohibition as Trump appeals the lower court's ruling.

 BORDER APPREHENSIONS DROPPED IN NOVEMBER FOR 6TH CONSECUTIVE MONTH, PER DHS DATA